HWeber-tech/emp_proving_ground_v1/docs/design/trm_reflection_design.md

 - Confirm governance ingestion API for policy ledger queue.
 - Retention enforcement job satisfied by `make rim-prune` (30-day window) and optional scheduled runs.
 - Align with data platform on diary enrichment cadence.

+## Attribution

+This design draws on the upstream Tiny Recursive Model (TRM) paper and reference code; final licensing will be reviewed and approved prior to importing any external implementation artifacts.

 ---